 In a Word, Sell!

 Your sole focus should be about getting your product out to the public.
-Consider introducing it at a trade show—this is prime time to launch your product and get it in front of your prospective buyers.
+When launching your product consider introducing it at a trade show—this is prime time to launch your product and get it in front of your prospective buyers.
 But be proactive, if you know that prospective clients will be there, pre-book appointments for the day of the show to get them to your booth.
 This not only builds interest around your booth, but also focuses you on your actual purpose for attending a show…to sell!

 Getting your products out in small- to mid-range stores is a good start.
 Specialty chains especially work very well to build your brand loyalty and your sales.
 As you grow, connect with brokerages that cater to the larger chains, as they will be able to get into the larger accounts that you might have challenges with.
 However, be cautious if they ask for exclusivity of your product.